Skip to main content

-The Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018 made a series of changes to New Zealand's international tax rules in response to the OECD/G20's BEPS project.
+The Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018 made a series of changes to New Zealand's international tax rules in response to the OECD/G20's BEPS project, including expanded information collection powers applying to large multinational groups.

 From the 2025 income year onwards

-To help you identify and manage BEPS issues, use the BEPS records IR1250 form.
-This new form is also used to calculate and record the thin capitalisation percentage and to record loans that are subject to the restricted transfer pricing rules.
+New Zealand's tax system operates on a self-assessment basis.
+To help you identify and manage BEPS issues it is best practice to use the BEPS workpaper - IR1250 April 2025 form.
+This form may also be used to calculate and record the thin capitalisation percentage and to record loans that are subject to the interest limitation rules (restricted transfer pricing rules).

 The BEPS workpaper and guidance are below.